-Welcome to this e-book on regenerative eating, an important topic that concerns us all.
+Welcome to this e-book on how to support soil health and regenerative agriculture farmers and ranchers with your food choices.
 This book serves as a complement to the website commongroundfilm.org and aims to be a source of information and inspiration for anyone interested in exploring the power of regenerative nutrition.

 In a time when the consequences of climate change and ecological degradation are becoming increasingly apparent, it is essential that we take action to restore and protect our planet.
-Regenerative eating is an approach to food production and consumption that focuses on nourishing people and restoring ecosystems, promoting biodiversity, and improving soil health.
+Regenerative eating is an approach to food production and consumption that focuses on how improving soil health can improve nutrition levels in food as well as restoring ecosystems, promoting biodiversity, and reducing climate change impacts.